 The other particular benefit with chestnut is that, because it is coppiced, there is no need to replant after felling, as the new timbers grow out of the stump of the old.
 It also means that some of the stumps are very old indeed and of course they continue to grow underground, locking in lots of carbon permanently.

-Not quite such an attractive subject, but we renovated the sewage treatment here at Hever Castle approximately seven years ago and this has proved to be particularly beneficial for wildlife, as well as proving significantly more reliable in that it does not really break down.
+Not quite such an attractive subject, but we renovated the sewage treatment here at Hever Castle in 2009 and this has proved to be particularly beneficial for wildlife, as well as proving significantly more reliable in that it does not really break down.
 William Waldorf Astor installed the most amazingly sophisticated sewage system in his day, which involved collecting the sewage underneath the castle and injecting it by air across to the stable blocks on the other side of the public road and from there back underneath the road and then underneath the river and one mile up to the golf course.
 It then flows underground across the golf course before entering our sewage lagoons.

 In the first lagoon, the liquid is not particularly attractive.
 However it does not smell as much as most people would expect it to.
 The prevailing smell is that of ammonia, but the plants growing around it, which have been specially selected for their love of this liquid, have grown exceedingly well and you will now see tall stands of reeds, irises, water mint and many other water-loving plants.
 From this initial lagoon, the liquid runs across a special wetland bed constructed of different grades of gravel on a gentle slope, inter-planted with literally hundreds of plants.
 Indeed across the whole lagoon site we have planted 20,000 plants.